MAZ01001/dice_stats/README.md

 The percentages within each block show how likely it is for any given roll to succeed its condition and at the bottom of the page is the total chance of success over all rolls.

 You can also navigate this page with keyboard only (and touch should also work just fine).

+The layout changes to a collumn with rows instead of rows with blocks when the screen width is smaller than its height.

 ## Quick start